Get Answers from Our California Trust Accounting Lawyers

 Trustees have a duty of loyalty – first and foremost to the beneficiaries of a trust.
-When a trustee breaches their fiduciary duty, they are violating beneficiary rights and endangering trust assets.
-Abused beneficiaries can respond by petitioning for a trust accounting and then the eventual removal of the trustee.
+But what happens if a trustee steals from the trust, breaching their fiduciary duty?
+When a trustee acts in this fraudulent manner, they violate beneficiary rights and endanger trust assets.
+The abused beneficiaries can respond by petitioning for a trust accounting and then the eventual removal of the trustee.

 (a) All accounts shall state the period covered by the account and contain a summary showing all of the following, to the extent applicable:

 - (1) The property on hand at the beginning of the period covered by the account, which shall be the value of the property initially received by the fiduciary if this is the first account, and shall be the property on hand at the end of the prior account if this is a subsequent account.

 - (2) The value of any assets received during the period of the accounting which are not assets on hand as of the commencement of the administration of an estate.

 - (3) The amount of any receipts of income or principal, excluding items listed under paragraphs (1) and (2) or receipts from a trade or business.